railsbridge-boston/railsbridge-boston/views/friday.markdown

 1. Study the [Foundational Skills](/workshop/foundational_skills) slides.

 2. Go through the [Ruby in Twenty Minutes tutorial](https://www.ruby-lang.org/en/documentation/quickstart/).
-Please note that for Windows users, you should use the Git Bash shell instead of `fxri`.
+Please note that for Windows users, you should use the Git shell instead of `fxri`.